 Walter Brueggemann Column

-Church Anew is honored to welcome Walter Brueggemann as our featured weekly columnist.
+Church Anew is honored to host Walter Brueggemann as our featured columnist.
 We look forward to sharing Walter’s work with church leaders and faithful people worldwide.
 May his powerful and reflective writings inspire, energize, guide, and comfort you.

 Humanity Erased?